synle/sqlui-native/CONTRIBUTING.md

 - Hook it up with the Data Adapter Factory.
 - Hook it up with the Data Script Factory.
 - Create the icon for the new dialect.
 File is located in `public/assets` and must match the dialect name and ended in `png`.
+- Add the script spec into the  Data Script Factory Test.

 ## Sample runbooks